 Click here for Application which details our rules and provides contact information for more questions if you have any.

 The St. David’s Craft Fair is an annual tradition for many in the Greater Salem area.
 There is something for everyone – Crafts, Food, Raffle and the famous Cookie Walk where you can fill a container with homemade cookies of every kind.

 There is ample free parking in the area and free admission.
 You and your family will also have fun with our kid’s bouncy house and face painting.

 Crafts include jewelry, wood reclaimed products, handmade soaps, fiber arts, ornaments, jams and jellies, fabric gifts and much more.

-Café St. David’s.. have lunch with us while you shop.
-Our cafe has homemade meatballs, vegetarian chili, seafood chowder, hot dogs, apple pie, veggie wraps, chicken ceasar wraps and more.
+Café St. David’s – have lunch with us while you shop.
+Our cafe has homemade meatballs, vegetarian chili, clam chowder, hot dogs, apple pie, veggie wraps, chicken Ceasar wraps and more.
 And our prices are very reasonable!!

-Cookie Walk – this event is loved by all, from young and all – buy a container and “Do the Walk!”
+Cookie Walk – this event is loved by all – buy a container and “Do the Walk!”
 Walk along our tables filled with homemade cookies and fill a container of your favorites – from the always popular chocolate chip, to peanut blossoms, M&M, and too many more to even list!
 And they keep changing as new cookies are dropped off by our congregation.